Calinix-Team/Calinix-Arch/README.md

 ### Design
 "If a diamond can't attract, It's worthless"
-When we also believe in powerful desktops, we equally believe in polished, beautiful frontend that make your eyes fall in love.
+While we also believe in powerful desktops, we equally believe in polished, beautiful frontend that make your eyes fall in love.
 If your desktop looks good, you work more efficiently and pleasantly.

 ## Contribution:

 Currently we need more developers!
-You can find the contributing guidelines in [CONTRIBUTING.MD](./CONTRIBUTING.md)
+You can find the contributing guidelines at [CONTRIBUTING.MD](./CONTRIBUTING.md)

 ### Currently Needed Developers with either one of these skills: